 - Users must enter the following code: blue sky (two words, separated by a single space and all lowercase).
 This step is performed once for each mobile device the user wishes to connect to the student wireless network.

-- Once the device is connected to Clark_Student, the user will be prompted to authenticate with using their student computer lab username and password.
+- Once the device is connected to Clark_Student, the user will be prompted to authenticate using their student computer lab username and password.

 How will students and employees be notified of this change?